beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 ## Introduction

 The first step will be to convert an alignment file in fasta format into a BEAST XML input file.
 This is done using the program BEAUti (this stands for Bayesian Evolutionary Analysis Utility).
 This is a user-friendly program for setting the evolutionary model and options for the MCMC analysis.
 The second step is to actually run BEAST using the input file that contains the data, model and settings.
-The final step is to explore the output of BEAST in order to diagnose problems and to summarize the results.
+The final step is to explore the output of BEAST in order to diagnose potential problems and to summarize the results.

 To undertake this tutorial, you will need to download three software packages in a format that is compatible with your computer system (all three are available for Mac OS X, Windows and Linux/UNIX operating systems):